 - Whether an inequitable economic consequence resulted

-The definition of undue influence is now in step with today’s modern views of vulnerability, mental health and fairness.
+The definition of undue influence is now in step with today’s modern views of vulnerability, mental health, and fairness.
 This new law will help California elder law attorneys set aside transactions and documents signed by someone who is acting in response to undue influence.
 It also will bring greater clarity to the determination of when excessive persuasion becomes exploitative.

 A Growing Problem

 Taking advantage of the elderly has become a serious problem in the United States.
 Nowadays, people are living well into their 80s and 90s due to improvements made to our healthcare system.
 The older members of our society are often dependent on others to manage their physical needs as well as their banking, investments and other financial affairs.
-Along with this dependency comes the risk that dishonest individuals will exploit the trust of the elderly for their own advantage.
+Along with this dependency comes the risk that dishonest individuals will exploit the trust of the elderly to their own advantage.
 When this happens, the law states that if the individual has coerced the elderly person or unduly influenced them into handing over their property as a “gift”, the so-called gift is not valid.

 The process of discovering and proving that an elderly person has been unduly influenced can prove very challenging.
 This is because in most cases, the influence is well concealed as it takes place behind closed doors, making it very difficult to uncover and rectify such behavior.
 And, to make matters even more difficult, it is usually left up to family members/heirs who’ve been negatively impacted by the undue influence to initiate legal action by hiring attorneys to prove that undue influence took place.